Boosting the Power of Kernel Two-Sample Tests: Introduction

-Our results on the joint distribution for multiple kernels are also more broadly useful in understanding the asymptotic properties of general aggregation strategies.
-To demonstrate this, in Section \ref{sec:broaderscope}, we propose an asymptotic implementation of the adaptive MMD test recently proposed in \cite{schrab2021mmd}, and derive its asymptotic local power.
-Numerical results comparing the MMMD method and the aforementioned adaptive test are also reported.
-The codes for all the experiments can be found in the Github repository \url{https://github.com/anirbanc96/MMMD-boost-kernel-two-sample}.
+\item In Section \ref{sec:broaderscope} we propose an asymptotic implementation of the adaptive MMD test recently proposed in \citet{schrab2021mmd}, and derive its asymptotic local power.
+Numerical results comparing the MMMD method and the aforementioned adaptive test are also reported in the supplementary materials.

+\item Moreover, in Section \ref{sec:kernelbandwidth} we derive the asymptotic distribution of the MMMD statistic for kernels with bandwidths depending on the sample size.
+Specifically, we show that when the scaling parameters are chosen proportional to the optimal bandwidth (as in \cite{kernelnonparametricsmoothalternatives,schrab2021mmd}), then the vector of MMD estimates has a multivariate normal distribution under the null.
+Using this we construct a test which aggregates multiple kernels with a chi-squared distribution under $H_0$. \end{itemize}

+The codes for all the experiments can be found in \href{https://github.com/anirbanc96/MMMD-boost-kernel-two-sample}{https://github.com/anirbanc96/MMMD-boost-kernel-two-sample}.